-IPSAC discussions of system needs and a listing of recent projects in ISO-NE, NYISO, and PJM have demonstrated that the ISO/RTOs coordinate with each other on issues that could affect the interregional performance of the overall system (see Section 4).
-This project listing contains reliability, economic, and system interconnection projects planned by their respective regions.
-As of the end of 2019, through JIPC, the ISO/RTOs have not identified the need for new interregional transmission projects that would be more efficient or cost effective in meeting the transmission system needs of multiple regions than proposed regional system improvements.
+IPSAC discussions of system needs and recent projects in ISO-NE, NYISO, and PJM have demonstrated that the ISOs/RTOs coordinate with each other on issues that could affect the interregional performance of the overall system (see Section 4).
+These projects are reliability, economic, and system interconnection projects planned by their respective regions.
+As of the end of 2021, through JIPC, the ISOs/RTOs have not identified the need for new interregional transmission projects that would be more efficient or cost effective in meeting the transmission system needs of multiple regions than proposed regional system improvements.

-The ISO/RTOs have successfully implemented the Amended Planning Protocol in 2018 and 2019, which has further improved interregional planning among neighboring areas and will continue to do so as part of regional compliance with Order No. 1000.
-NCSP19 shows that a number of enhancements to the interregional planning process have been achieved, including the timely exchange of needed databases and models required to perform planning studies (see Section 3.1).
-The ongoing nature of planning studies allows the ISO/RTOs to effectively align the timing of their interregional planning, economic performance, and other issues have been well coordinated through the ISO/RTO interregional planning efforts described in this report.
-Interregional issues, such as the effects of environmental regulations and the development of renewable/intermittent resources, have also been well coordinated through the JIPC, IRC, and EIPC.
+The ISOs/RTOs have successfully implemented the Amended Planning Protocol in 2020 and 2021, which has further improved interregional planning among neighboring areas and will continue to do so as part of regional compliance with Order No. 1000.
+NCSP21 shows that a number of enhancements to the interregional planning process have been achieved, including the timely exchange of needed databases and models required to perform planning studies (see Section 3.1).
+The ongoing nature of planning studies allows the ISOs/RTOs to effectively align the timing of their interregional planning activities and studies.
+Interregional studies for resource adequacy, transmission planning, economic performance, and other issues have been well coordinated through the ISO/RTO interregional planning efforts described in this report.
+Interregional issues, such as the effects of environmental regulations and the development of renewable/intermittent resources, have also been well coordinated through the IIPC, IRC, and EIPC.

-The ISO/RTOs' planning activities are closely coordinated with neighboring systems.
+The ISOs/RTOs' planning activities are closely coordinated with neighboring systems.
 This NCSP report demonstrates the collaborative efforts undertaken by ISO-NE, NYISO, and PJM for continued interregional planning.
 Communication among the members of the JIPC has helped address regional needs as well as neighboring system concerns.
 Input from the IPSAC has provided additional perspectives in addressing current and future challenges, and stakeholder input will continue to provide valuable contributions in future planning cycles.